 Francis Asbury (1745-1816) Francis Asbury was born August 20, 1745, in Hamstead Bridge, Staffordshire, England, to Methodist parents.
 He began preaching at age 18 and traveled to America in 1771.
 (He was the only Methodist minister to remain in America during the American Revolution.)
 In 1784 John Wesley called on Asbury and Thomas Coke to establish the Methodist Church in America.
 Under Asbury’s leadership, the Methodist Church in America grew from 1,200 people to 214,000 members and 700 ordained preachers.
 Thus Asbury became known as the “Father of American Methodism”.

-Francis Asbury is believed to have preached over 16,000 sermons and traveled over a quarter of a million miles as a circuit riding evangelist.
-Asbury died in Spotsylvania, Pennsylvania, and is buried at the Mount Olivet Cemetery in Baltimore, Maryland.
+Francis Asbury is believed to have preached over 16,000 sermons and traveled over a quarter of a million miles as a circuit-riding evangelist.
+Asbury died in Spotsylvania, Virginia, and is buried at the Mount Olivet Cemetery in Baltimore, Maryland.

 Books Concerning Francis Asbury Available at Kinlaw Library and/or Asbury College Archives: